 4. The industry placement, research internship or professional practice activity will run for at least 30 days and no more than six months duration.

-(3) The undertaking of an approved industry placement, research internship or professional practice activity does not constitute grounds for extension to the GUIPRS tenure beyond the provision for extension set out in Section 4.6 (4) of these Conditions of Award.
+(3) Undertaking an approved industry placement, research internship or professional practice activity does not constitute grounds for extension to the GUIPRS beyond the provision for extension set out in Section 4.4.

 (1) A GUIPRS will be terminated in any of the following circumstances:

-1. at the end of the period of tenure provided for by the award or when the awardee lodges a thesis for examination, whichever is earlier;
+1. when the maximum period of entitlement is exhausted and where an extension to this maximum period has not been approved or when the awardee lodges a thesis for examination, whichever is earlier;

 2. if the University is satisfied that the program of study is not being carried out with competence and diligence or in accordance with the offer of award, and no suitable arrangements can be made for continuation of the degree;

-3. when the candidate ceases full-time enrolment when approval has not been obtained to hold the GUIPRS on a part-time basis;
+3. when the candidate ceases full-time enrolment when approval has not been obtained to hold the GUPRS on a part-time basis;

-4. if the awardee commences a period of leave without formal approval, or fails to maintain an on campus enrolment without the approval for remote candidature status;
+4. if the awardee commences a period of leave without formal approval, or fails to maintain an on-campus enrolment without approval for remote candidature status;

-5. if the award holder does not resume study at the conclusion of a period of leave, or does not make arrangements to extend that period of leave;
+5. if the awardee does not resume study at the conclusion of approved period of leave, or does not make arrangements to extend that leave;

-6. if the candidate ceases to meet the eligibility criteria specified in Section 1 of these Conditions of Award, other than during a period in which leave has been approved;
+6. if the candidate ceases to meet the eligibility criteria specified in Section 1 of these Conditions, other than during a period in which leave has been approved;

-7. if the University determines that a candidate is guilty of serious academic or student misconduct in accordance with the Academic Misconduct Policy – Higher Degree Research Candidates and the Student Academic Misconduct Policy; and/or
+7. if the University determines that a candidate is guilty of serious academic or student misconduct in accordance with the Student General Conduct Procedure or the Student Breaches of Academic Integrity Procedure

-8. if the candidate fails to maintain satisfactory progress, as determined by the University in accordance with Section 3.9 of the HDR Academic Progress Procedure.
+8. if the candidate fails to maintain satisfactory progress, as determined by the University.

 (2) If an award is terminated, it cannot be reactivated unless the termination occurred in error.